curiosity26/batchupload/README.md

 | chunkParameter | chunk | The name of the parameter the backend uses to determine which chunk is being uploaded. |
 | chunksParameter | chunks | The name of the parameter the backend uses to determine how many chunks to expect. |

 * Note: File validation priority goes size, mime type, extension.
-If 'image/jpeg' is the `allowedTypes` list and the `allowedExtentions` list has values but '.jpg' is not in the list, the file will be rejected.
+If 'image/jpeg' is the `allowedTypes` list and the `allowedExtentions` list has values but 'jpg' is not in the list, the file will be rejected.
 If 'image/jpeg' is in the `allowedTypes` list and the `allowedExtensions` is empty, then the file will be accepted.
 And vice-versa.  *

 ### Methods